Sorite

 The Great Learning.
 R. Eno, p.
 12

-The difference between progressive and regressive sorite is purely in the textual organization of the stages that compose them.
-These steps are listed in the form of a parallelism: « when A, then B« .
-This expression belongs to the « if… then… » family, used to note the logical implication, which gives the sorite an appearance of reasoning.
-Masson-Oursel proposes a second formulation expressing the progression (or regression) characteristic of the sorite:
+The difference between the progressive and regressive sorites is purely in the textual organization of the steps that make them up.
+These steps are listed in the form of a parallelism: « if A, then B« .
+This expression belongs to the « if… then… » family, which is used to indicate the logical implication that gives the sorite the appearance of reasoning.
+Masson-Oursel proposes a second formulation that expresses the progression (or regression) characteristic of the sorite:

-Each step forward represents an anticipation that is justified afterwards, thanks to the formula: « in view of B, there is a way, a path to follow (yeou tao); A being given, then (seu) B is given.
+Each step forward represents an anticipation that is subsequently justified, thanks to the formula: « in view of B, there is a way, a path to follow (yeou tao); A being given, then (seu) B is given.
 (Masson Oursel, 1912, p.
 20).

 [1] The concept of a heap is three-dimensional, typically pyramid-shaped.
-Two or three grains cannot constitute a heap because they do not fit, or fit badly, on top of each other, the heap is not stable.
-On the other hand, it is possible to constitute a heap of four grains, from a base of three grains.
-We could therefore say that the heap is possible from four objects on.
+Two or three grains cannot constitute a heap because they do not fit, or fit poorly, on top of each other, the heap is not stable.
+On the other hand, it is possible to form a heap of four grains, from a base of three grains.
+Therefore, we could say that the heap of grains starts with four grains.

 [2] Robert Desnos, La Colombe de l’Arche, 1923.
 In Œuvres [Works].
 Paris: Gallimard, Quarto, 1999, p.
 536.